 - That’s all.
 Now, your Ubuntu OS is ready to run Windows files/.exe files.

-How to Run and Install Exe File:
+How to Run and Install Exe File on Linux or Ubuntu:

 Method#1: In the above section, I have already mentioned the process of installing a Windows program on a Linux OS.
 However, if the method does not work, you can use the command method to open and run exe file.
 The command should be something like this: